The Best Auto-Darkening Welding Helmets In 2026 For Beginners, Budget Buyers & Pros

 Can we attach a respirator to any of these welding helmets?

-The 3M Speedglas 9100 auto-darkening welding helmet is compatible with 3M’s Adflo PAPR (Powered Air Purifying Respirator) kit that offers respiratory protection to welders through air purification.
+The 3M Speedglas 9100 auto-darkening helmet is compatible with 3M’s Adflo PAPR (Powered Air Purifying Respirator) kit that offers respiratory protection to welders through air purification.
 We can also attach a respirator (PAPR) with Lincoln Viking 3350 for enhanced welding protection.

 What other accessories can we attach to a hood?